HSV529 Herpes Vaccine Description

 HSV529 Herpes Vaccine Indication

 The HSV529 herpes vaccine candidate is indicated to treat herpes simplex virus (HSV).
-Worldwide, about 400 million people are infected with herpes simplex virus type 2 (HSV-2), the predominant cause of genital herpes.
+Worldwide, about 400 million people are infected with herpes simplex virus type 2 (HSV-2), the predominant cause of genital herpes, says the CDC.

-The challenge of developing experimental vaccines that are both safe and effective has led to two opposing approaches in HSV vaccine development: increasing the efficacy of subunit vaccines and increasing the safety of live-attenuated vaccines.
+The challenge of developing experimental vaccines that are both safe and effective has led to two opposing approaches in HSV vaccine development: increasing the efficacy of subunit vaccines and increasing live-attenuated vaccines' safety.

 HSV529 Herpes Vaccine Dosage

-The HSV529 vaccine candidate was delivered by intramuscular injections (deltoid muscle) as a 0.5 ml solution containing 1 x 10(7) plaque-forming units on day 0, one month after the first dose (day 30), and then six months after the first dose (day 180).
+Intramuscular injections deliver the HSV529 vaccine candidate as a 0.5 ml solution containing 1 x 10(7) plaque-forming units on day 0, one month after the first dose (day 30), and then six months after the first dose (day 180).

 HSV529 Herpes Vaccine Updates